sweetmegans/farming/README.md

 Farming incremental game
 =======
-for megan to play around with creating her first incremental game\n will be a farming game\n yay much fun :)
+for megan to play around with creating her first incremental game.
+will be a farming game.
+yay much fun :)